solidusio/solidus_avatax/README.md

 * Introduced Pagerduty alerts for when code reverts to standard Spree behavior when Avalara goes down.
 * Very rough attempt to start adding test coverage.
 * Allow for selective suppression or raising of Avalara errors.
+* Indicate on Spree::Order whether the tax amount is from Avatax or not.
+* No longer require a config/avatax.yml for configuration.

 App Configuration
 -----------------